Chainsaw Maintenance Tips: Keep Your Saw Running Like New for Years

 Here’s what I recommend based on my own experience.
 Think of this as your chainsaw’s “health checkup.”
 Just like you’d go for an annual physical, your chainsaw needs regular attention too.

-How to Store Your Chainsaw Properly:
+How to Store Your Chainsaw Properly

 When the job’s done, and it’s time to pack up, you need to make sure your chainsaw is stored properly—especially during off-seasons or long breaks between uses.
-Storing your chainsaw incorrectly can lead to rust, corrosion, and engine problems down the road.

 how to sharpen a chainsaw chain